lionpsiuc/cg/README.md

 #### Output Files

-The programme generates numerous output files:
+For `sparse/`, the programme generates numerous output files:

 - `solution-N.dat`: Contains the numerical solution for grid size `N`.
 - `analytical-N.dat`: Contains the analytical solution for grid size `N`.